Open-Wine-Components/umu-protonfixes/README.md

 make
 ```

+> [!NOTE]
+> You probably do not need to build them to contribute.

 ## Contributing

 We do enforce some linting, testing and static type checking.
-This can and should be executed locally before you open a pull request.
+This can and **should** be executed locally before you open a pull request.

+> [!TIP]
+> In order to implement a new fix, it is best practice to use [local fixes](#local-fixes).

 ### Fix the package name